-If you knew which rows and columns would get assigned which digits, then you'd want the best numbers for each of the quarters (Q1-Q4) and the final score (FS).
+If you knew which rows and columns would get assigned which digits, then you'd want the best numbers for each of the first three quarters (Q1-Q3) and the final score (FS).
+Q4 is the same as the final score except for games that have overtime.
 Here are the probabilities that have shown up using 5220 professional football game box scores (quarter by quarter scores) from 1994 (when the two point conversion rule was adopted) through the entire 2013-2014 season.

 This shows that overall for Q1-Q3,FS, the numbers 0 (especially in the first quarter) and 7 are the best, 3 and 4 are good, 6 and 1 are OK, and 8, 9, 2, and 5 are not so good (unless the score that day happens to turn out to be 42 to 35!).

 But the overall numbers only tell part of the story.
 You have a combination of numbers - one number for each team.
 Depending on which of your numbers corresponds to the favorite and underdog team does matter.
 Here is an expanded table showing the relative value of all the possible combinations of digits for Q1-Q3,FS.
 This table shows what your numbers are worth relative to the others.
 The 0-0 and 7-0 (favorite-underdog) squares are the best and worth about 8x the average square.
 The 2-2 rarely shows up and is worth only about 1/40th (0.02) of an average square's value.